Fees for swim pools, cemetery, building may increase

 Members of the Fremont Parks and Recreation Advisory Board approved the recommended changes when they met Monday night.

-Fremont Parks and Recreation Director Nick Hansen said proposed increases reflect what pools in other cities charge for renting pools for private use.
+Fremont Parks and Recreation Director Nick Hansen said some proposed increases reflect what pools in other cities charge for renting them for private use.
 Even with proposed increases for the city owned Ridge Cemetery, those fees would be less than what’s charged at other local cemeteries, he said.

 Pending council approval, fee changes include: